michael-milette/moodle-filter_filtercodes/README.md

 * {readonly} : To be used within form input fields to make them read-only if the user is logged-in.
 * {getstring:component_name}stringidentifier{/getstring} or {getstring}stringidentifier{/getstring}: Display a Moodle language string in the current language.
 If no component name (plugin) is specified, will default to "moodle".
 * {editingtoggle} : "off" if in edit page mode.
 Otherwise "on".
 Useful for creating Turn Editing On/Off links.
+* {fa/fas/far/fal ...} : Insert FontAwesome icon.
+Note: FontAwesome Font/CSS must be loaded as part of your theme.

 Conditionally display content filters